-- (xiii) Dissolved Oxygen - If sufficient dissolved oxygen is not present, growth of embryos can be retarded and mortality may occur.
+- Dissolved Oxygen If sufficient dissolved oxygen is (xiii) not present, growth of embryos can be retarded and mortality may occur.
 Dissolved oxygen is strongly tied to permeability of gravels and intragravel flow.
-Density of salmon eqqs can also be a significant factor.
-If only a few eggs are present, a given level of dissolved oxygen, intragravel flow, and substrate permeability may be sufficient.
-At higher egg densities, this level might be insufficient and would cause poorly developed fry or, in severe cases, mortality.
-Studies by ADF&G (1983a) have indicated that dissolved oxygen levels in the Susitna River are generally not a problem for incubating embryos. - (xiv) Ice Processes In certain instances, staging due to ice cover can raise the level of the river diverting cold mainstem water (0°C) into sloughs that are predominantly supplied by warmer upwelling water (e.g. Slough 8A in 1982-1983; ADF&G 1983a).
+Density of salmon eggs can also be a significant If only a few eggs are present, a given factor. level of dissolved oxygen, intragravel flow, and substrate permeability may be sufficient.
+At higher egg densities, this level might be insufficient and would cause poorly developed fry or, in severe cases, Studies by ADF&G (1983a) have indicated mortality. that dissolved oxygen levels in the Susitna River are generally not a problem for incubating embryos. - (xiv) Ice Processes In certain instances, staging due to ice cover can raise the level of the river diverting cold mainstem water (0°C) into sloughs that are predominantly supplied by warmer upwelling water (e.g. Slough 8A in 1982-1983; ADF&G 1983a).
+This can lead to reduced intragravel water temperatures, which can delay embryo development or cause mortality.